 Why Age Difference Matters in a Relationship

 Is age just a number?
-The answer can vary to suit individual needs, but fact is that many studies have proven age to be a major contributing factor in the success of any romantic relationship.
-Regardless of what you might want to believe, age is a crucial factor in regards to how any relationship will play out.
-Numerous other factors contribute to a happy relationship, but the importance of age must never be over looked when discussing compatibility.
+The answer can vary to suit individual needs, but many studies have proved age to be a major contributing factor in the success of any romantic relationship.
+Regardless of what you might want to believe, age is crucial in regard to how any relationship will play out.
+Other factors contribute to a happy relationship, but the significance of age must never be over looked when discussing compatibility.

 Age (the figure often expressed in years) itself shouldn’t be the issue, because indeed it simply is a number.
 And quite often people alter their age at will to suit the moment.
 There are people who say to others that they are too young to be in love.
 (This is particularly common for parents trying to protect their children from heart brakes associated with romance).
 In my opinion, this sentiment is false, because anyone at any age has the ability to fall in love.
 The real issue is the difference in age between the partners attempting to forge a relationship.
 It matters little about who is older than the other.